jm-cook/ha-havvarsel-deprecated/README.md

 it will most likely be retained.
 This may mean that old sensors are still available after you have removed them from the configuration.
 There is currently no automatic purge to remove previous configurations (but see below).

-Once the app is upp and running you can go to the settings page for the MQTT integration where you should see similar to the following screenshot:
+Once the app is up and running you can go to the settings page for the MQTT integration where you should see similar to the following screenshot:

 ![mqtt_integration.png](img/mqtt_integration.png)